-On January 9, 2016, the U.S. Army All-American Bowl will once again kick off at San Antonio's Alamodome.
-As it has for more than a decade, this classic East versus West matchup will feature a collection of tomorrow's college and NFL stars showcasing their talents for a national television audience.
+On January 7, 2017 the U.S. Army All-American Bowl will once again kick off at San Antonio's Alamodome.
+As it has for seventeen years, this classic East versus West matchup will feature a collection of tomorrow's college and NFL stars showcasing their talents for a national television audience.
 The U.S. Army All-American Marching Band, which is comprised of 125 of the nation's finest young musicians and color guard members, will perform at halftime.

-More than 100 current NFL players and Heisman Trophy winners are counted among U.S. Army All-American Bowl alumni.
+A total of 330 U.S. Army All-American Bowl alumni have played in the NFL, with 77 first-round draft picks and 37 Super Bowl champions.
 Building upon the extraordinary players and incredible moments featured during each of the previous U.S. Army All-American Bowls, this year’s Bowl promises to provide the thousands in attendance, and millions more watching on NBC, a look into the future of college and professional football.

 The U.S. Army - Pro Football Hall of Fame - Award for Excellence Program seeks to highlight the Nation’s top sophomore, junior and senior high school athletes who exemplify strengths similar to U.S. Army Soldiers; and who not only excel athletically, but who also excel academically and are active in their communities.Learn More